AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/Visual Studio User Guide.md

 ---

 layout: default
 title: Visual Studio User Guide

-parent: Visual Studio User Guide has children: false
 nav_order: 2
+has_children: false

 ---

 Visual Studio User Guide

 # Overview
-This document provides the user with a comprehensive description of Visual Studio Code Installation and plug-ins set-up to have a previews of content created.
+This document provides the user with a comprehensive description of Visual Studio Code Installation and plug-ins set-up to have a preview of content created.
 The Visual Studio User Guide presents an overview of the Markdown basics functionality dedicated to text formatting.

 # Visual Studio Code